Frequently Asked Questions

 The simple online claim form only takes 3-5 minutes for most individuals.
-Claims may be submitted by mail to In re ODD Products Indirect Purchaser Litigation, P.O.
-Box 43424, Providence, RI 02940-3424.
+Claims may be submitted by mail to In re ODD Products Indirect Purchaser Litigation, c/o Epiq , P.O.
+Box 10622, Dublin, OH 43017-9222.
 We highly recommend that you submit the claim online to receive expedited service for payments.
 After the claims period is closed and the court approves the settlement (which may take several months, pending appeals and court availability), an email will be sent to your account on file with instructions on how to electronically receive your payment via PayPal, Google Wallet, Amazon Balance, and other popular methods.

-If you previously filed a claim on the initial settlements with Panasonic, NEC, Sony and HLDS, you do not need to file a new claim.
-Your previous claim will automatically be counted toward the new settlements with PLDS, Pioneer and TEAC, as well as any future settlements that may be reached with any of the remaining defendants in the case, unless you specifically excluded yourself from one or more of those new settlements.
+If you previously filed a claim on the earlier settlements with PLDS, Pioneer, TEAC, Panasonic, NEC, Sony, and HLDS, you do not need to file a new claim.
+Your previous claim will automatically be counted toward the new settlements with SEC, Toshiba Corp., and TSST, as well as any future settlements that may be reached with any of the remaining defendants in the case, unless you specifically excluded yourself from one or more of those new settlements.

-If you filed a claim before October 30, 2017, that claim will also be counted toward all of the settlements reached to date, as well as any future settlements that may be reached with the remaining defendants in the case, unless you specifically excluded yourself from any of those settlements.
+If you file a claim before June 28, 2019, that claim will also be counted toward all of the settlements reached to date, as well as any future settlements that may be reached with the remaining defendants in the case, unless you specifically excluded yourself from any of those settlements.
 Plaintiffs have also collected direct contact information for class members and are making reasonable attempts to distribute funds to class members where an address is available.
-This method is not guaranteed, however, and to ensure payment class members should submit a claims form.
+This method is not guaranteed, however, and to ensure payment class members should submit a claim form.

 How do I object or exclude myself from the settlements?

 Individuals may object to, or exclude yourself from, these settlements.
-However, the time period for both of those actions closed on July 14, 2017.
+The deadline for both of these actions is December 17, 2018

 If I exclude myself, can I still get benefits from the settlements and the litigation?